Oldcastle, County Meath

-As of the 2016 census the town's population stood at 1,383, a growth rate of more than 60% in the 20 years since the 1996 census (which recorded a population of inhabitants).
+As of the 2022 census the town's population stood at 1,409, a growth rate of more than 70% since the 1996 census (which recorded a population of 826 inhabitants).

 History

 The area was the birthplace of St Oliver Plunkett, the last Irish Catholic martyr to die in England.

-Oldcastle is the 18th century creation of the Naper family who had received parts of the Plunkett estate following the Cromwellian wars.
-St. Oliver Plunkett, who served as Lord Archbishop of Armagh in the seventeenth century, and who was hung, drawn and quartered at Tyburn in Middlesex (now in the Marble Arch area of the City of Westminster in London) in 1681 on false charges, was the most famous member of this family.
+Oldcastle is the 18th-century creation of the Naper family, who had received parts of the Plunkett estate following the Cromwellian wars.
+St. Oliver Plunkett, who served as Lord Archbishop of Armagh in the seventeenth century, and who was hanged, drawn and quartered at Tyburn in Middlesex (now in the Marble Arch area of the City of Westminster in London) in 1681 on false charges, was the most famous member of this family.